-I will be debating the thesis of Prof. Feinman's book and refuting his allegations in New Orleans on March 24.
+I debated the thesis of Prof. Feinman's book and refuting his allegations in a debate in New Orleans on March 24.

 INVESTMENTS: THE NEW REALITY

 Investment Performance is a Key Driver of Profitability Does It Influence Underwriting or Cyclicality?